afganirw07/afganirw07/README.md

 ## Hi there 👋

-I am a Student Who Wants to Learn Programming 💡💻
+I am a Student who wants to Learn Programming 💡💻

 **I love working with**